gdm85/tenku/docker/gitian-host/README.md

 How to build the image
 ----------------------
-Images have not been pushed images to my [Docker Registry](https://index.docker.io/) account, this is on purpose because even if generated images have my repository prefix ('gdm85/') you are supposed to create them from scratch.
+Images have not been pushed to my [Docker Registry](https://index.docker.io/) account, this is on purpose because even if generated images have my repository prefix ('gdm85/') you are supposed to create them from scratch with the provided (auditable) scripts.

-**NOTE:** you must have debootstrap on your real host to run this script successfully, and also make sure you have a keyring with APT keys, see also https://wiki.debian.org/SecureApt
+**NOTE:** you must have *debootstrap* on your real host to run this script successfully, and also make sure you have a keyring with APT keys, see also https://wiki.debian.org/SecureApt

 First steps:
-- run **scripts/build-wheezy.sh** to get a Debian Wheezy image debootstrapped from Debian repositories.
+- run [scripts/build-wheezy.sh](../scripts/build-wheezy.sh) to get a Debian Wheezy image debootstrapped from Debian repositories.
-- run **scripts/create-gitian-host.sh**, this will simply build the Dockerfile that installs the few necessary dependencies inside the prepared image, plus generate a second image with the i386 and amd64 VMs (see [build-base-vms.sh](build-base-vms.sh)).
+- run [scripts/create-gitian-host.sh](../scripts/create-gitian-host.sh), this will simply build the Dockerfile that installs the few necessary dependencies inside the prepared image
+- generate a second image with the i386 and amd64 VMs byu using [build-base-vms.sh](../scripts/build-base-vms.sh)

-**NOTE:** when I say "run", what I really mean is "read the script, study it for your own learning purposes, then run it" ;)
+**NOTE:** when I say "run", what I really mean is "read the script, study it for your own learning purposes, then run it"

-After steps above you will have prepared a full gitian builder environment for deterministic builds.
+After steps above you will have prepared a full Gitian builder environment for deterministic builds.
-The image that contains the VMs is called *gdm85/gitian-host-vms*; in future you can spawn containers with this image for new gitian-builder environments.
+The image that contains the VMs is called *gdm85/gitian-host-vms*; in future you can spawn containers with this image for new Gitian builder environments.

 Example:
 ```